TimonPost/quinn/docs/book/src/quinn/certificate.md

 **Generate Certificate**

 Let's Encrypt works with [Certbot][certbot], certbort generates the certificate for you.
 Often a certificate is generated to secure a web server.
 Because we generate a certificate for a protocol, the configuration process will be slightly different than normal.
 We assume that you do not have a web server.
 Select on the certbot website that you do not have a web server and follow the given installation instructions.

 If certbot is installed, execute `certbot certonly --standalone`, this command will run a web server in the background during the process.
-Cerbot asks for your data, after entering it two `.pem` files are generated, namely `cert.pem` and `privkey.pem`.
+Certbot asks for your data, after entering it two `.pem` files are generated, namely `cert.pem` and `privkey.pem`.
 Copy them to your project because we will reference them in code.

 ```rust
 // Read from certificate and key from directory.